david-browning/Queue-Game-Library/README.md

   * 140 years
   * 200 years
 * Cross compiler/VC Runtime integration tests.
-* qgl::content::buffers::BRUSH_BUFFER has floating point data types in it.
-* OBJ Importer.
-Needs to be aware of the vertex layout.
 * PSO supports steam output?
 * Resize frame?
 This resized render targets and depth stencils?
 Resize viewport and scissor?
 * Provide CPU access to depth-stencil buffer.
 * Require AVX support?
-* Memory map the file that icontent_file points to?